 FREE TUITION SCHOLARSHIPS.
-Twenty-three free tuition scholarships are available to returning students whose financial obligations have been met in full, for at least two terms.
+Free tuition scholarships are available to returning students whose financial obligations have been met in full, for at least two terms.
 These scholarships are solely for the purpose of financially assisting those who would otherwise be unable to pursue their study of art.
+Seventeen full free tuition scholarships and thirteen half tuition scholarships were awarded in May, 1941, for the Winter School year 1941-42.

-Twenty are given each year by George D. Widener in memory of his father and mother, George D. Widener and Mrs. Alexander Hamilton Rice.
-In addition to these, one is available under the will of Mary R. Burton, one through the generosity of Mrs. George K. Johnson and one in memory of Elizabeth H. Thomas.
+A major number of these are given each year by George D. Widener in memory of his father and mother, George D. Widener and Mrs. Alexander Hamilton Rice.
+Others are made available through bequests of various friends of the Academy to be used for scholarship aid: The Louise Harrison Memorial Scholarships given by Thomas S. Harrison in memory of his wife; The Mary R. Burton Scholarship: The Sarah Kaighn Cooper Memorial Scholarship through the generosity of Mrs. George K. Johnson; and the Elizabeth H. Thomas Memorial Scholarship.

-Application may be made in the Spring of each year and again in January, should any of the previously awarded scholarships become available.
+Application may be made in the Spring of each year.
 These scholarships are awarded by the Board of Directors upon the recommendation of the Committee on Instruction and the Faculty.
-Applicants must fill in a prepared form and submit it together with not more than four examples of their work to the Curator before the stated meeting of the Faculty for May, 1939.
+Applicants must fill in a prepared form and submit it together with not more than four examples of their work to the Curator before the stated meeting of the Faculty for May, 1942.
 These applications must be accompanied by a letter addressed to the Committee on Instruction stating the necessity for requesting free tuition.